derejmi/Galaxy-Brain/README.md

 - Open your terminal/CLI and navigate to the `Galaxy-Brain` folder
 - Run `npm install` to install dependencies
 - Run `npm start` to launch server.
+- Navigate to your browser of choice (compatible with Chrome, Safari, Firefox, Edge)
+- Enjoy the game!

 ## Technologies